 While many scholarships are available to any student in higher education, some are only available for students in certain years or who are pursuing certain degrees.
 These tend to be targeted specifically at incoming college freshmen.

 Yes, there are plenty of options in future school years.
-But if you're hoping for scholarships to help pay for school, applying in high school will give you the greatest odds of success.
+But if you're hoping for scholarships to help pay for school during freshman year, applying in high school will give you the greatest odds of success.

 Don't let the number of scholarships for freshmen dissuade you; if you're pursuing your master's degree or PhD in a STEM field you also have lots of options available to help foot the tuition bill.

 Be sure to keep your eyes peeled not only for scholarships targeted specifically at graduate students, but also any student within higher education.

 Women pursuing an undergraduate or masters degree in STEM are encouraged to apply.
 Recipients will be invited to Palantir HQ for a workshop and internship opportunity.
 Learn more.

 For students in STEM fields who are pursuing an undergraduate or graduate degree (master's or PhD).
 Learn more.